-On May 13, Ashley R. Parker (C'05), White House reporter for the Washington Post (pictured left with her fiancé, Michael Bender, and Professor Kathleen Hall Jamieson), delivered the 2018 commencement address for Annnenberg's Communication Major Graduation Ceremony.
+On May 13, Ashley R. Parker (C'05), White House reporter for the Washington Post, delivered the 2018 commencement address for Annnenberg's Communication Major Graduation Ceremony.
 Parker's Communication major set the stage for an impressive journalism career: She has covered Congress, the White House, and the presidential campaigns of Mitt Romney, Jeb Bush, and Donald Trump.
 Click here to read more about Parker.

 The text of the speech follows:

 Dean Delli Carpini, Kathleen Hall Jamieson, proud parents, antsy siblings, Annenberg Class of 2018 and everyone else — congratulations!

 Now, I have a confession: I walked across this same stage a mere 13 years ago, and I remember exactly nothing about it.
 I can’t name the commencement speaker, or what he or she said.

 I do remember being painfully, impossibly hungover.
 I was also in a fight with my dad, because he had said something embarrassing in front of my boyfriend — who, by the way, is now married with two kids.
 To someone else.
 So, things change.

 And my only vivid memory is of just wanting the whole ceremony to… be over, so I could go get a Bui’s breakfast sandwich (bacon, egg and cheese, and obviously Sriracha) and a blue Gatorade and collapse back on my couch and try to avoid thinking about the future.

 So my first message is: I hear you.
 I will try to be brief.